b-fuze/simple-vim/README.md

 Open a terminal with `:ter` in normal mode (read below for more details)

 ### Run Vim commands in a terminal
-Press `Ctrl-W` to run Vim commands inside a terminal
+Press `Ctrl-W` to run Vim commands when inside a terminal

-### How to scroll a terminal with a mouse
+### Scrolling a terminal with a mouse
 Press `Ctrl-W` then `N` (uppercase N), then you'll be able scroll and select text in your terminal. **Press `i` (lowercase i) to go back to normal terminal mode**.

 ## View splits/windows
-Splitting new panes into files and terminals are different, consult the respective section.
+Splitting new panes into files and terminals are different commands, consult the respective section.

 ### Splitting file editing windows

 #### Side-by-side
-To split side-by-side press type the following in normal mode `:`
+To split side-by-side press type the following in normal mode
 ```
 :vsplit
 ```
 (`:vs` is a shorthand)

 #### Split into top and bottom
-To split into a top and bottom type the following in normal mode `:`
+To split into a top and bottom type the following in normal mode
 ```
 :split
 ```